Certis auxiliary police officer, 47, dies after collapsing during NDP rehearsal at Padang

 It is among the 18 civilian contingents participating in the NDP, which will be held on Aug 9 to mark Singapore's 60th birthday.

 MINDEF and CAG said parties are in contact with the family to provide support.
-"We extend our deepest condolences to the family," the added.
+"We extend our deepest condolences to the family," they added.